-Like in many other French regions, Poitou Charentes’ traditional farmhouses are often made of wood and stone.
+Like in many other French regions, Poitou Charentes’ traditional farmhouses are made of wood and stone.

-Agriculture was important in the Poitou Charentes economy; thus many farmhouses can be found in diverse areas of this calm and authentic region.
+Agriculture was important in the Poitou Charentes economy.
+Many farmhouses can be found in diverse areas of this calm and authentic region.

 The outbuildings show their former agricultural use in years gone by.
-These houses are often lengthwise properties rarely having a closed courtyard, except in rural areas like the South of the Deux-Sevres department; where farmyards had to be closed to prevent animals from escaping.
+These houses are often lengthwise properties rarely having a closed courtyard.
+Except in rural areas like the South of the Deux-Sevres department, where farmyards are closed to prevent animals from escaping.

 Sometimes a cellar and wine warehouse come with the house.
 The red tiled roofs are often gently sloping due to the coastal climate.

 Stone is commonly used to build farmhouses in Poitou Charentes.
 This type of stone farmhouse is more common in the rural parts of the region and recalls Breton style farmhouses.